Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 **Repository name and description**: This is your project's first impression.
 Choose a name that's clear, memorable, and indicates the purpose.
 The description should give potential users/contributors a quick understanding of what your project does.

-**Public vs. Private**: Public repos are visible to everyone—great for open-source projects, showcasing your skills, or seeking collaborators.
-Private repos are only visible to you and people you invite—better for client work, proprietary code, or projects you're not ready to share.
+**Public vs. Private**: Public repos are visible to everyone great for open-source projects, showcasing your skills, or seeking collaborators.
+Private repos are only visible to you and people you invite better for client work, proprietary code, or projects you're not ready to share.

 **README initialization**: Starting with a README gives your repository instant documentation and makes it more inviting to visitors.